mare00004/RedPatternsFork/cluster/README.md

 condor_submit COMMIT_HASH=...
 RUN_DIR=...
 PARAMS_FILE=...
 RUN_TAG=... sweep.submit
 ```

 The sweep.submit file internally calls the `run-sim.sh` script, which is a wrapper around the main simulation binary.
-After the sweep is done you fill find a `logs/` and a `results/` director inside `RUN_DIR` with one subdirectory for each run, identified by its Process- and Job-ID.
+After the sweep is done you will find a `logs/` and a `results/` director inside `RUN_DIR` with one subdirectory for each run, identified by its Process- and Job-ID.

-> [!info] Tips
+> [!TIP]
 >
 > - You can check the status of (all) your jobs with `condor_q -nobatch`.
 If you know the `RUN_TAG` then you can use `condor_q -batch-name <RUN_TAG>`.